wiwo-dev/wiwo-dev/README.md

 ## 👨‍💻 Cotact me

-**I’m currently looking for new job opportunities as a Web Developer.**
+**I’m currently open for new job opportunities as a Web and Mobile Developer.**

 Contact me if you have a project that you need help with.
 Let’s see what I can do for you.

+## 📄 Resume

+Please find my resume at https://wiwo.dev/resume

 ## 💻 Tech Stack